 Achari chicken or Achari Murgh is a chicken curry dish cooked in pickling spices.
 It’s one curry dish that has a piquant flavour and distinguished taste that once you try it, you’ll remember it.

-In essence, it’s not much difference in making this dish from most curries.
-But you need more variety of spices for the pickle.
-So I could just get the spice mix packets from the shop and just cook the chicken the way my friend taught me.
+In essence, there’s not much difference in making this dish from most curries.
+You just need more variety of spices to create the taste of the pickle.

 It uses more spices

 As I mentioned above, you need more varieties of spices for this pickled chicken.
 So apart from the usual spices of ground coriander, ground cumin, turmeric powder, red chilli powder and ginger garlic paste, you also need anise seed powder, fenugreek seed powder (Ajwain), fennel seed powder (Saunf), dried-mango powder (Amchoor), and whole five spices (Panch Phoran).

 How to make Achari Chicken

 The method that I use for my chicken pickle curry is very similar to most curries that I cook.
 Apart from marinating the poultry before cooking, every other step is pretty much standard.

 Firstly, you want to make your spices mix by putting all your spices powder and the salt together.
 Take a few teaspoons of this spice powder mixture and stir in ¼ cup of natural yoghurt to make the marinade.

 Place the chicken pieces in the yoghurt and ensure all are coated well with the spicy yoghurt.
 Set aside and let it marinate while you get on with other things.

 Secondly, you make the masala sauce.
 Fry the chopped onions on a large cooking pan or a kadhai or a wok until lightly brown, then add in the ginger-garlic paste.
 You can make the paste by mincing ½ inch of ginger root with 4 cloves of garlic.